 Here is some information on full-size pickup truck owner demographics from our automotive database.
-This article helps answer question many mailing list purchasers or researchers have, “who buys pickup trucks?” in 2020.
+This article helps answer question many mailing list purchasers or researchers have, “who buys pickup trucks?”
 Demographics of pickup truck buyers vary a lot from make to make.

-Light trucks (and SUVs) absolutely dominate new vehicle sales in the U.S. right now.
-For every one automobile sold in the U.S., 1.9 trucks and SUVs are sold.
-Sales in the first half of 2018 are 5.2 million trucks and SUVs compared to 2.8 million automobiles.
+Sales in the first half of 2018 were 5.2 million trucks and SUVs compared to 2.8 million automobiles.

 Ford F-150 buyer demographics